 In order to raise awareness regarding barriers to affordable housing, the City will proclaim April as "Fair Housing Month".
 During the event, the Mayor or a City Commissioner will provide information, explain types of discrimination and describe the courses of action that renters or homebuyers may take.
+These actions are subject to restrictions limiting congregation at City Commission meetings or other pandemic preventative measures.

-HUD authorized pamphlets regarding the Federal Fair Housing Act are also available at the Grant Administration Office.
+Also, HUD authorized pamphlets regarding the Federal Fair Housing Act are also available at the Grant Administration Office.